Dj-Viking/meetTheReplacements/README.md

                          Anders Ackerman

 Co-Programmers - Samantha Donatelli
-                (Thank you Sam for sending the code over!! :D) Anders Ackerman
+                (Thank you Sam for sending the final edits of the code over!! :D) Anders Ackerman

 Also a special thanks to all the Orlando Fringe staff and tech crew!!!